intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

   appointed by the ISE
 * The RFC Series Consulting Editor

-The appointing bodies, i.e., the stream approval bodies, shall determine their own processes for appointing RSAB members (note that processes related to the RSCE are described in {{rsce}}).
+The appointing bodies, i.e., the stream approval bodies (IESG, IAB, IRTF chair, ISE), shall determine their own processes for appointing RSAB members (note that processes related to the RSCE are described in {{rsce}}).
 Each appointing body shall have the power to remove its appointed RSAB member at its discretion at any time.
 Appointing bodies should ensure that voting members are seated at all times and should fill any vacancies with all due speed, if necessary on a temporary basis.

-In the case that the IRTF chair or ISE is incapacitated or otherwise unable to appoint another person to serve as a delegate, the IAB (as the appointing body for the IRTF chair and ISE respectively) shall appoint a temporary member until the IRTF chair or ISE has been appointed by the IAB.
+In the case that the IRTF chair or ISE is incapacitated or otherwise unable to appoint another person to serve as a delegate, the IAB (as the appointing body for the IRTF chair and ISE respectively) shall act as the temporary appointing body for those streams and shall appoint a temporary member of the RSAB until the IAB has appointed an IRTF chair or ISE, who can then act as an RSAB member or appoint a delegate through normal processes.

 In the case of vacancies by voting members, the RSAB shall operate as follows: